Lee Do-hyun: Early life and education

 Lee Do-hyun was born in Seoul, South Korea on April 11, 1995.
 Lee is the eldest son and has a younger brother, Lim Dong-hyuk, who has an intellectual disability.
 Lee graduated from the Department of Film and Theater at Chung-Ang University.

 Career

 2017–2018: Career beginnings

-Lee Do-hyun made his acting debut in the 2017 black comedy Prison Playbook, in which he portrayed the young version of Jung Kyung-ho's character.
+Lee made his acting debut in the 2017 black comedy Prison Playbook, in which he portrayed the young version of Jung Kyung-ho's character.

 In 2018, Lee was cast in the romantic television series Still 17 in a supporting role as a member of the high school's rowing club.
 For his performance, he was nominated in the "Character of the Year" category at the 2018 SBS Drama Awards alongside Ahn Hyo-seop and Jo Hyun-sik.
 The same year, Lee also appeared in Clean with Passion for Now, playing the female lead's younger brother and a promising Taekwondo athlete.